bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 further, they are expressed with nested functions.
 These and other kinds of “sugar” will be told about later.

-Thirdly, actual implementation of Refal-5λ is not locked in contrast to a lot of other REFAL implementations.
+Thirdly, the actual implementation of Refal-5λ is not locked in contrast to a lot of other REFAL implementations.
 It means that  programmer is not constrained with some “embedded” language functions, embedded interface with C++ language allow the programmer to implement and use functionality in their programs on